The Relationship Between Sex and Sleep

 Sleep quality is also vital.
 A typical night’s sleep is made up of several sleep cycles, each of which is composed of individual sleep stages.
 Continuous sleep without interruption allows these stages to unfold properly, enabling truly restorative sleep.

-Although sleep shares many central characteristics in both men and women, there are gender- and sex-based differences in how sleep works that can influence the ability to sleep well.
+Interestingly, there are gender- and sex-based differences in how sleep works that can influence the ability to sleep well.

 Sex